1926-1938, Complete Albania Set

 The 'bag-marked' appearance of so much of the otherwise uncirculated state gold coins has been attributed to the rather rough and rapid transport of the gold coins.

 Not unexpectedly, Albanian coinage under Zog shows a clear Italian influence in design.
-Italy’s King Victor Emmanuel was an avid coin collector and fan of the Roman neo-classical designs, and the Italian Mint produced the majority of the Albanian coinage of the era.
-This influence is reflected in the half leku featuring Hercules wrestling the Nemean lion, the full leku with Alexander the Great on horseback, a helmeted female reminiscent of Athena etc.
+Italy’s King Victor Emmanuel was an avid coin collector and fan of the Roman neo-classical designs.
+These include the half leku featuring Hercules wrestling the Nemean lion, the full leku with Alexander the Great on horseback, a helmeted female reminiscent of Athena etc.

-Coins were struck in varying denominations between 1926 and 1938, though not every every year--or denomination within a given year--is represented.
-Proof coins of selected issues were minted and there are several ‘prova’ (specimen or trial) examples across the denominations and years.
+Coins were struck in varying denominations between 1926 and 1938, though not every every year, or denomination within a given year, is represented.
+There are proof coins of selected issues and there are several ‘prova’ (specimen or trial) examples across the denominations and years.
 The provas are not included in the complete set presented here, though the proofs are.

 Three mints are represented in the coinage with the vast majority being produced in Rome, with the ‘R’ mintmark.
 Vienna and London also had limited roles and are indicated by ‘V’ and ‘L’ respectively

-The coin denominations were based on the ‘lek’, with its fractions, and the ‘frang ar’ and its multiples (and the plural of frang ar is franga ari).
+The coin denominations were based on the ‘lek’, with its fractions, and the ‘franga’ and its multiples.

 The word lek or leku is derived from Alexander the Great—called Leka in Albanian.
-There are 5 lek to the franga (franc equivalent), making the 5 franga a crown equivalent.
+There are 5 lek to the franga (franc equivalent).

 The Albanian word for one hundred is ‘qind’ so ‘qindarke’ (and its variants) are hundredths.
 10 quindar leku thus means 10 hundredths of a lek.
 1 quindar ari is 1 hundredth of a silver franga ar.